-University Core Curriculum is a fairly easy type of credit to transfer to JPCatholic.
-Courses that fall within the categories of Humanities, Math, Science, or Business may usually be applied toward credit in that category, without needing to specifically match a listed course description.
-For example, a student could transfer in credits for a Japanese History class to count toward
+University Core Curriculum is the most common type of credit to transfer to JPCatholic.
+Courses that fall within the categories of Humanities, Math, Science, or Business may be applied toward credit in that category, without a precise match with a listed JPCatholic course description.

-Humanities, even though JPCatholic does not offer a Japanese History class.
+For example, a student could transfer in credits for a Japanese History class to count toward the Humanities requirement, though JPCatholic does not offer a Japanese History class.

 Courses that fall within the categories of Theology and Philosophy require approval by the Theology Department Chair.
 To graduate, students must fulfill the required credit amount in each category of the University Core curriculum.